PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 **Description:**

 This position involves leading code review sessions with students on their assignment submissions.
-Teaching Assistants will schedule 20-minute one-on-one meetings, giving students the opportunity to ask questions and receive real-time feedback on their work.
+UCAs will schedule 30-minute one-on-one meetings, giving students the opportunity to ask questions and receive real-time feedback on their work.

 Sessions are scheduled asynchronously and may take place either in person or over Zoom.
-A centralized scheduling system will allow students to sign up for available time slots.
-TAs can expect to hold approximately six to eight review sessions per week, totaling about two to three hours.
+TAs can expect to hold approximately six to eight review sessions per week, totaling about three to four hours.

 Each code review session is a collaborative, peer-feedback experience.
 In these meetings, you will help students strengthen their code by providing constructive feedback, suggesting improvements, and reinforcing course best practices.
 The goal is to enhance code quality in terms of logic, clarity, efficiency, and overall design.

-**Responsibilities (~2-3 hrs/week):**
+**Responsibilities (~3-4 hrs/week):**

 - Lead code reviews with students.

 - Attend  the following UCA orientation meeting (in-person only) on **Tuesday Sep 8 4:30-6:00pm** .  **No exceptions**.
 Please check your calendars for availability.

-- Attend other group meetings to discuss code reviews.
-So your Tuesdays from 4:30-6:00 should generally be free.
+- Attend other group meetings to discuss code reviews on Tuesday Sep 29 4:30-5:30pm and Tuesday November 3 4:30-5:30pm.

 **Requirements:**